Throde/NLPCC2026-Task8-FIIA/README.md

 To prevent participating teams from inducing unstable model outputs through cheating methods such as inputting meaningless characters or destroying syntactic structures, this evaluation implements a "validity admission" mechanism for attack samples.
 All submitted adapted items must pass the following three automated checks before entering the scoring phase:

-* **(1) Core Component Retention Check**: The adapted background sentence (`text_attacked`) must completely retain the two core linguistic components from the original data: the "factive predicate" (`predicate`) and the "clause to be judged" (`hypothesis`).
+### (1) Core Component Retention Check

+The adapted background sentence (`text_attacked`) must completely retain the two core linguistic components from the original data: the "factive predicate" (`predicate`) and the "clause to be judged" (`hypothesis`).
 If the core components are tampered with, deleted, or their word order is scrambled, the sample is directly judged as invalid.

-* **(2) Text Modification Degree Check**: To ensure that the attack samples only undergo minor perturbations based on the original context rather than being rewritten on a large scale, the system will calculate the text similarity between the adapted sentence and the original sentence.
+### (2) Text Modification Degree Check

+To ensure that the attack samples only undergo minor perturbations based on the original context rather than being rewritten on a large scale, the system will calculate the text similarity between the adapted sentence and the original sentence.
 This check uses the character-level Levenshtein Ratio to quantify the extent of text modification (including addition, deletion, and modification operations):

     $$Ratio(A,B)=\frac{|A|+|B|-L(A,B)}{|A|+|B|}$$

 Taking the adaptation of original sentence A "他知道局面已经不可挽回" (He knows that the situation is irreversible) to sentence B "他不知道局面已经不可挽回" (He does not know that the situation is irreversible) as an example, the modification operation only inserts one character "不" (not), so the edit distance $L(A,B)=1$.
 This results in $Ratio(A,B) = (11+12-1)/(11+12) = 22/23 \approx 0.957$.
 We require that the modification ratio must not exceed 40% (i.e., $Ratio \geq 0.6$).
 If it is below this threshold, it indicates that the modification is too extensive and deviates from the constraints of the original item, and the sample will be directly judged as invalid.

+### (3) Semantic Fluency Check

-* **(3) Semantic Fluency Check**: The adapted sentences must remain naturally fluent in terms of linguistic intuition and grammar.
+The adapted sentences must remain naturally fluent in terms of linguistic intuition and grammar.
 The system will use an LLM-as-a-judge mode (combining preset rules and a semantic fluency scorer) to automatically score the samples.
 The scoring interval is [0, 1], and samples with a score < 0.6 will be judged as invalid.

 After receiving a submission, the evaluation system will first run the above three admission checks.
 If there is invalid data in the sample set, the system will reject the submission and return the data IDs (`d_id`) of the invalid samples.
 The leaderboard system will ultimately only calculate scores for valid sample sets that pass the validity admission.